 Kuthiramalika Palace: Kuthiramalika Palace is the most iconic example of Keralan architecture.
 It is made of teak wood, rosewood, marble, and granite.
 The palace reflects the genius and creativity of its commissioner, Swathi Tirunal Rama Varma.

-Peppara Wildlife Sanctuary: Peppara Wildlife sanctuary with its enchanting forest area and the mammalian population is a paradise for nature lovers.
+Peppara Wildlife Sanctuary: Peppara Wildlife Sanctuary, with its enchanting forest area and mammalian population, is a paradise for nature lovers.
 The biodiverse sanctuary is home to fauna like the Nilgiri Thar, leopards, tigers, bears, and lions.
 A trek through the wildlife sanctuary will reveal the beauty of the Bona and Kalarkad waterfalls.

-Beaches of Kovalam & Varkala: Kovalam is a set of three beaches situated adjacently-- Lighthouse, Hawah, and Samudra.
-Out of the three, Lighthouse is the show stealer with rocky waves and aquamarine water, whereas Hawah and Samudra offer serenity and calm.
-You can partake in several water sports like canoeing and kayaking at the Kovalam beaches.
-Varkala beach, located at the northern border of Trivandrum India, is considered by the Discovery Channel to be one of the most fascinating beaches in the world.
+Beaches of Kovalam and Varkala: Kovalam is a set of three beaches situated adjacently: Lighthouse, Hawah, and Samudra.
+Out of the three, Lighthouse is the show-stealer with its rocky waves and aquamarine water, whereas Hawah and Samudra offer serenity and calm.
+You can partake in several water sports, like canoeing and kayaking, at the Kovalam beaches.
+Varkala Beach, located at the northern border of Trivandrum, India, is considered by the Discovery Channel to be one of the most fascinating beaches in the world.
 With stunning landscapes and brown sand, the sunset on this beach is striking and picturesque.

 Where to stay:

-You have plenty of options for accommodation in Trivandrum India.
-Situated on the shores of the beautiful Kovalam Beach, Niramaya resort is an Ayurveda retreat where you will be surrounded by comfortable luxury.
-Enjoy the stunning views of the Golden Sand Beach as you balance your mind, body, and spirit here.
-Raviz Kovalam is yet another great option for a stay with its situation on the shores of the pristine Kovalam.
+You have plenty of options for accommodation in Trivandrum, India.
+Situated on the shores of the beautiful Kovalam Beach, Niramaya Resort is an Ayurveda retreat where you will be surrounded by comfortable luxury.
+Enjoy the stunning views of Golden Sand Beach as you balance your mind, body, and spirit here.
+Raviz Kovalam is yet another great option for a stay with its location on the shores of the pristine Kovalam.
 With its palace-turned-hotel and rooms with modern aesthetics, Raviz offers a perfect blend of royalty and modernity.